Instructions: back to home page

 (b) False

-- The frame of a vehicle-mounted generator
+The frame of a vehicle-mounted

-frame and the generator frame is bonded to the vehicle frame.
+generator frame and the generator frame is bonded to the vehicle frame.

 (a) grounding electrode